himanshupatidar28/python_programming/README.md

 # python_programming
-## Project related to c++ console program in my coding journey in college..
+## Project related to Python Language in my coding journey in college..